- Course Title

 B. Sec.
 6802.
 Obligations with respect to disclosures of personal information

-A. Written motor vehicle repair estimate and disclosure statement required.
+A. Written motor vehicle repair estimate and disclosure statement required if costs exceed $350.
 Shop and environmental fees included in estimate.

 Method of Instruction